Having A Will Simply Does Not Ensure the Care of Your Kids

-If you are a parent of children who are counting on you, your estate plan must begin with ensuring your children would always be taken care of by the people you want, in the way you want, no matter what happens.
+If you’re a parent of children who are counting on you, your estate plan must begin with ensuring your children will always be taken care of by the people you want, in the way you want, no matter what happens.

 At the Heritage Law Center, one of our areas of greatest expertise is in planning for the well-being and care of the children you love.

-Without advance legal planning for the care of your children, if the unthinkable happens to you, here’s what could happen:
+Without advance legal planning for the care of your children, if the unthinkable happens to you, here is what could happen:

-- Your children could be put into the custody and care of someone you would never want, like that one family member who has good intentions, but you’d never want raising your kids.
+- Your children could be put into the custody and care of someone you would never want, like that one family member who has good intentions, but is the one person you would never want raising your kids.

-- A judge who doesn’t know you, or your family, will decide who will raise your kids, even if it’s the last person you would ever want;
+- A judge who doesn’t know you, or your family, would decide who would raise your kids, even if it’s the last person you would ever want.

-- The vast majority of estate planning attorneys do not address these issues, and do not plan from a parents perspective.
+The vast majority of estate planning attorneys don’t address these issues and don’t plan from a parents’ perspective.

 Yes, these things scare us too.
-That’s why we offer a Child Protection Plan with every estate plan we do for families with young children.
+That’s why we offer a Protection Plan for minors with every estate plan we do for families with young children.

-A Child Protection Plan is a set of instructions, legal documents and even an ID card for your wallet, which you need to have if you have kids at home who count on you for their well-being and care.
+A Protection Plan is a set of instructions, legal documents, and even an ID card for your wallet, which you need to have if you have kids at home who count on you for their well-being and care.

-If you are in an accident, your Child Protection Plan will make sure your children are never taken into the custody of Child Protective Services or the care of anyone you wouldn’t want because the police don’t have clear instructions from you.
-And your Child Protection Plan will ensure your children are raised by people you choose, not someone chosen by a Judge who doesn’t know you.
+If you’re in an accident, your Protection Plan will make sure your children are never taken into the custody of Child Protective Services or the care of anyone you wouldn’t want because the police don’t have clear instructions from you.
+And your Protection Plan will ensure your children are raised by people you choose, not someone chosen by a judge who doesn’t know you.

-To get started with your Child Protection Plan, contact us.
+To get started with your Protection Plan, contact us.